noraracht/kf2d/README.md

 Final set of optional parameters are related to conditions for training distance model.
 These parametrs are equivalent to parameters used by `train_model_set` function.
 Thus --di_epochs specifies maximum number of training epochs (default is 8000), -di_hidden_size is a dimension of hidden layer in the model, -di_batch_sz identifies batch size (default values is 16), -di_lr, -di_lr_min and -di_lr_decay refer to starting learning rate, minimum allowed learning rate and learning rate decay values.
 We suggest to keep learning rate related paramaters at their default values unless user has a specific need to modify them.
 ###### Output:
+All output files from this command are stored in $OUTPUT_DIR.
 This command generates normalized k-mer frequencies for every entry in the $INPUT_DIR.
 For every entry it outputs corresponding single file (comma delimited) with extention `.kf`.
+Next this command will compute subtrees (file with extension `.subtrees` that lists every leaf of a phylogeny and its corresponding subtree number) and corresponding true distance matrices (files named $PREFIX_subtree_$SUBTREE_NUM.di_mtrx).

 Extracting k-mer frequencies
 ------------